-The Ecology Studies Minor at Brevard College combines fundamental environmental studies with real-world problem-solving skills.
+The Ecology minor combines fundamental environmental studies with real-world problem-solving skills.
 You will graduate prepared to think critically about and address the ecological problems we experience today—and will face tomorrow.
 You'll also graduate as a competitive member of the workforce, ready and prepared to meet your professional goals.

 - Make the world your classroom and apply your studies through immersive field studies and research.

 - Explore a wide variety of globally important topics such as climate change, conservation, managing natural resources, water quality, maintaining biodiversity, and environmental restoration.

 - Gain applicable experience that prepares you to succeed in and outside of the classroom by applying fundamental studies to modern-day challenges.

 - Work one-on-one with dedicated professors who are there to help you succeed.
 Our average class size is 15 students so faculty can give you the individual attention that you need.